gongahkia/yuho/README.md

 3. [CLI tool](./src/main/) for interacting with Yuho's primary functions in the CLI
 4. [Transpiler](./src/main/) that transpiles to the below targets

-> FUA edit the entire above rationale to account for tort law and Yuho's future scope and specificity
+> FUA edit the entire above rationale to account for tort law and Yuho's future scope and specificity and fix the relative links

 ### Output formats